Knock. Knock. Is anybody there?

 I haven’t totally disappeared off the face of the earth.
 In case you’re interested, you can follow me on Instagram @tiniglesias (eek, promoting myself feels awkward now).
 Why Instagram and not Facebook, you may ask?
 Well I occasionally dabble in photography and Instagram is a highly visual platform.
 I’ve been updating it on a regular basis but the difference now is that I don’t post sponsored content anymore.
 No branded tags.
 No branded hashtags.
 Just things that I like, places I’ve been to and OK, maybe (terrible) puns too.

 As for Facebook, I simply wasn’t using it for the longest time so I deactivated it.
 The novelty had completely worn off.
 Oddly, by disconnecting from a social media platform, I have reconnected and began to communicate more with my friends and family through mobile messaging apps and in real life.
 When I meet up with them, their news is actual news.
 I react from the heart rather than with a half-baked sense of “yeah, I read your status”.
 I also found out surprisingly which friends made an effort to keep in touch and remembered my birthday without Facebook reminding them.
 Remember that not every social media platform will appeal to you and that’s just fine.

 I prefer Twitter over Facebook (my account’s currently set to private though).
-It’s very simple yet so interactive, it requires less attention, it’s easier to learn more about someone’s opinions, the 140-character limit saves too much of nonsense, news are covered and confirmed faster, etc. But I digress.
+It’s very simple yet so interactive, it requires less attention, it’s easier to learn more about someone’s opinions, the 140-character limit saves too much of nonsense, news are covered and confirmed faster, better memes on my timeline, etc. But I digress.